ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/moblog/control_panel/index.rst

 email accounts require you to use the full email address as the "username": username@example.com.

-Email Account Password
+Email account password
 ----------------------

 The password for the specified email account.
 Once submitted, the information will be encrypted in ExpressionEngine.

-Moblog Subject Prefix
+Moblog subject prefix
 ---------------------

 When ExpressionEngine checks the specified email account, it will ignore